-In the four-wheeled world, Suzuki is usually associated with small cars, small SUVs, and small commercial vans.
-It was big news when it unveiled the first ever Suzuki Ertiga people mover in India in 2012.
-The Suzuki Ertiga was finally introduced in the local market in 2014; this subcompact MPV nicely filled the gap between the more commercial APV van and Suzuki’s range of small cars.
+The first ever Suzuki Ertiga made its debut in 2012, it was introduced in the local market in 2014; this subcompact MPV nicely filled the gap between the more commercial APV van and the Japanese brand’s range of small cars.